Mithun0017/Calculator-Gallery/README.md

 **Why this project exists:**
 This repository showcases multiple calculator designs and implementations, each in its own modular folder.
-It demonstrates various UI layouts, JavaScript logic, and responsive styling—ideal for both learning and showcasing foundational web development skills.
+It demonstrates various UI layouts, Programming logic, and responsive styling—ideal for both learning and showcasing foundational development skills.

 **Key goals:**
 - Provide clear, standalone examples of calculator functionality